"By Roxanne Nelson

-Get medical help right away if any of these unlikely but serious side effects occur: chest pain, weakness on one side of the body, slurred speech, confusion, trouble breathing.
+Get medical help right away if you have any very serious side effects, including: chest pain, weakness on one side of the body, slurred speech, confusion, trouble breathing.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 Irinotecan can commonly cause a mild rash that is usually not serious.
 However, you may not be able to tell it apart from a rare rash that could be a sign of a severe allergic reaction.
 Therefore, get medical help right away if you develop any rash.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Camptosar Injection (irinotecan hydrochloride) Side Effects Center for a complete guide to possible side effects